Make Route Layer (Network Analyst)

 • USE_HIERARCHYThe hierarchy attribute will be used for the analysis.
 Using a hierarchy results in the solver preferring higher-order edges to lower-order edges.
 Hierarchical solves are faster, and they can be used to simulate the preference of a driver who chooses to travel on freeways rather than local roads when possible—even if that means a longer trip.
 This option is valid only if the input network dataset has a hierarchy attribute.

-• NO_HIERARCHYThe hierarchy attribute will not be used for the analysis.
-If hierarchy is not used, the result is an exact route for the network dataset.
+• NO_HIERARCHYThe hierarchy attribute will not be used for the analysis, and the result will be an exact route for the network dataset.

-The parameter is not used if a hierarchy attribute is not defined on the network dataset used to perform the analysis.
+The parameter is not used if no hierarchy attribute is defined on the network dataset used to perform the analysis.

 Boolean